-If you are looking for some other ways to use lentils, then why not try our Easy Lentil Salad, Lentil Bolognese, Sausage and Lentil Stew or Easy Lentil Curry.
+If you are looking for some other ways to use lentils, then why not try our easy Lentil Salad, delicious Lentil Bolognese, comforting Sausage and Lentil Stew or our budget friendly Easy Lentil Curry.

 Jump to: